Skip to main content

 Swimming

-Jackson Lake’s sandy beaches and gradually sloping lake bottom make it ideal for swimming.
+Jackson Lake’s sandy beaches and gradually sloping lake bottom make it ideal for swimming, and the beaches are accessible.
+We do not have designated swim beaches.

-• Swimming is not permitted within 150 feet of any dock, boat ramp, inlet, or outlet structures.
+• Swimming not permitted within 150 feet of any dock, boat ramp, inlet or outlet structures

 Wildlife Viewing